 As a result, it has become necessary for SJRA to speak louder on this issue and point out some of the obviously false and misleading statements being made to the public by Conroe's consultants.
 1. Conroe's hired consultants have argued over and over again, against all the science, that we don't have a problem with our aquifers.

-The claims of Conroe's consultants that "there is plenty of water in the for nearly seven decades.

-Gulf Coast aquifer" and that "continued water-level declines will simply allow more water to recharge into the aquifer faster" are wrong, irresponsible, and contrary to the overwhelming guidance that engineers and hydrologists have given their utility clients in the Houston region
+The claims of Conroe's consultants that "there is plenty of water in the Gulf Coast aguifer" and that "continued water-level declines will simply allow more water to recharge into the aquifer faster" are wrong, irresponsible, and contrary to the overwhelming guidance that engineers and hydrologists have given their utility clients in the Houston region for nearly seven decades.